tommaisey/loon/README.md

 `loon` is a test library for the Lua programming language, with the following goals:

-- Small, with no external dependencies (embeds the `serpent` library for pretty-printing)
+- Small, with zero external dependencies (embeds the `serpent` library for pretty-printing)
 - Simple and attractive API, with no globals
 - Equally easy to run from the terminal or programatically
 - Beautiful output